Volunteer at CMHS

 Getting StartedOpen or Close

-If you are interested in volunteering with CMHS, please fill out this application and drop it off or mail it to our volunteer coordinator at the shelter, 616 Big Bear Blvd.
+If you are interested in volunteering with CMHS, fill out the online application here and our volunteer coordinator, Jacob, will be in touch with you.
 Please contact our volunteer coordinator if you have any questions at: email@example.com or (573)443-7387 ext.
 205 *We cannot accommodate volunteers with criminal records that include felony drug offenses, any charges involved with theft, abuse, or cruelty to animals.
 If you need community service hours you must go through our front desk as our volunteer program is completely seperate from court ordered community service.
 Unfortunately, we do not allow individuals to complete community service hours for charges of theft, drugs, violence or felonies.
 Please stop in during regular business hours (8:00 a.m. – 5:00 p.m.
 Monday-Saturday) or call for more information : 573-443-7387.

 Volunteer OpportunitiesOpen or Close